 Mr. Kailash Satyarthi has addressed the United Nations’ General Assembly, International Labour Conference, UN Human Rights Commission, UNESCO and several Parliamentary Hearings and Committees in the US, Germany, UK, Italy, Brazil, Panama, Nepal, Spain, Chile to name a few.

-In 2014, he was awarded the Nobel Peace Prize for his endeavour to “struggle against the suppression of children and young people, and for their right to education.”
+In 2014, Kailash Satyarthi was awarded the Nobel Peace Prize for his endeavour to “struggle against the suppression of children and young people, and for their right to education.”
 Kailash Satyarthi Nobel Prize furthermore led him to the formation of other global initiatives.

 Mr. Satyarthi’s sustained efforts to end child slavery, trafficking, forced labour and violence received international support when he succeeded in getting child protection and welfare- related clauses included in the Sustainable Development Goals (SDGs) of the United Nations back in September 2015.